-Tempur-Pedic is the original visco-elastic mattress company.
-They recently discontinued their Original Bed, with three inches of 5.3lb. memory foam over a 5 inch base of high density and high resilient (HR) polyurethane and the Classic Bed, which added another half inch of the softer 5.3lb. memory foam over the HR base (see the Tempur-Contour Select in the next paragraph below).
+Tempur-Pedic® – The original visco-elastic mattress company.
+They recently discontinued their Original Bed, with three inches of 5.3-lb. memory foam over a 5-inch base of high density and high resilient (HR) polyurethane foam and the Classic Bed, which added another half inch of the softer 5.3-lb. memory foam over the HR base (see the Tempur-Contour Select in the next paragraph below).
 Tempur-pedic® was the first to make popular the stretchable, thinner material cover that allowed for more of a memory foam feel to the mattress.

 The Tempur®-Contour Collection

-Since the Orignialbed was discontinued, the Tempur-Contour Select (new version of the previous Classic Bed) is now the firmest of the bunch.
-It offers about an inch of the softer Tempur® memory foam on the surface, so it will be very similar in feel, with the Tempur-Contour bed being just a bit firmer than the Classic was and not quite as firm as the Original was.
-It has 1.2 inches of the softer surface memory foam and 2.8 inches of the firmer memory foam, with a single 6-inch base contour layer, for a 9 inch thick mattress overall.
+Since the Orignial Bed was discontinued, the Tempur-Contour Select (new version of the previous Classic Bed) is now the firmest of the bunch.
+It offers about an inch of the softer Tempur® memory foam on the surface, so it will be very similar in feel, with the Tempur-Contour bed being just a bit firmer than the Classic was and not quite as firm as the Original had been.
+It has 1.2 inches of the softer surface memory foam and 2.8 inches of the firmer memory foam, with a single 6-inch base contour layer, for a 9-inch thick mattress overall.